mavens-group/mavens-group.github.io/webpage/content/news/2026-Shrestha/index.md

 date: 2026-06-23
 profile: false
 ---
-We are delighted to share that [Shrestha Dutta](../../author/shrestha-dutta), a Research Scholar from the MAVENs Group, has successfully defended her synopsis and is on her way to submitting her doctoral thesis titled:
+We are delighted to share that [Shrestha Dutta](../../author/shrestha-dutta), the third Research Scholar from the MAVENs Group, has successfully defended her synopsis and is on her way to submitting her doctoral thesis titled:
 <!--more-->

 > "Beyond Pristine 2D Materials: Effect of Point Defects on Electronic and Magnetic Properties"